Speech Pathologists and Dysphagia

-Speech pathologists’ study, diagnose and treat communication disorders, including difficulties with speaking, stuttering and using voice.
-Because they have so much knowledge about the muscles in the mouth, tongue and neck, they are well placed to help people who have difficulty with swallowing (dysphagia).
+Speech pathologists study, diagnose and treat communication disorders, including speaking, stuttering and using voice.
+Because they have so much knowledge about the muscles in the mouth, tongue and neck, they are well placed to help people who have difficulty swallowing (dysphagia).

 What is dysphagia?

 Dysphagia is a broad medical term used to describe difficulty swallowing.
 People with dysphagia may find chewing, drinking, sucking and managing saliva challenging.

-Like breathing, swallowing is a reflex and essential to everyday life.
-Humans swallow at least 500 times a day; around three times an hour during sleep, once per minute while awake and more often during meals.
+Like breathing, swallowing is a reflex and is essential to everyday life.
+Humans swallow at least 500 times a day, around three times an hour during sleep, once per minute while awake and more often during meals.

 Eating and drinking can be uncomfortable, stressful and even dangerous for a person with swallowing difficulties.
 If not appropriately managed, swallowing difficulties can result in life-threatening medical conditions, such as choking, poor nutrition, compromised chest health and dehydration.

 An individual with dysphagia may not cope with certain types of food and drink.
-Symptoms of dysphagia, such as coughing, gurgling voice and difficulty managing saliva, can make eating and drinking in front of friends and family difficult and sometimes embarrassing.
-These problems can lead to anxiety, depression and social isolation.
+Dysphagia symptoms include coughing, gurgling voice and difficulty managing saliva.
+These symptoms can make eating and drinking in front of friends and family difficult and sometimes embarrassing, leading to anxiety, depression and social isolation.

 The good news is that there are ways of eating and drinking that can reduce or remove these problems.
 This is when a speech pathologist might get involved.

-The role of a speech pathologist in treating dysphagia
+What is the role of a speech pathologist in treating dysphagia?

 Speech pathologists can provide support to ensure that mealtimes are safe and enjoyable for children and adults with dysphagia.

 As eating and drinking involve many parts of the body, speech pathologists work as part of a multidisciplinary team to support people with dysphagia.
 This may include working with general practitioners, occupational therapists, physiotherapists, dietitians and nurses.

 When working with a customer with dysphagia, a speech pathologist will tailor their intervention to the unique needs of each individual.
 These can include the following approaches:

 Mealtime observation and assessment